-Do our allies-is this a factor that we should consider as we evaluate the level of nuclear weapons that we want to maintain?
-General Kehler.
+Is this a factor that we should consider as we evaluate the level of nuclear weapons that we want to maintain?
+General KEHLER.
 Yes, sir, I believe it is a factor you have to consider.

-Senator Sessions.
-In a message to the United States Senate in February 2011, President Obama said: "I intend to, A, modernize or replace the triad of strategic nuclear delivery systems of heavy bomber, air-launched cruise missile, and ICBM, and nuclear-powered ballistic missile submarines and SLBM's, and maintain the United States' rocket motor industrial base."
+Senator SESSIONS.
+In a message to the U.S. Senate in February 2011, President Obama said: "I intend to modernize or replace the triad of strategic nuclear delivery systems of heavy bomber, airlaunched cruise missile, and ICBM, and nuclear-powered ballistic missile submarines and SLBMs, and maintain the United States' rocket motor industrial base."

-Additionally, two days before the vote on the New START treaty in a letter to Senators Inouye, Feinstein, Cochran, and Alexander, President Obama reaffirmed this commitment to nuclear modernization, stating: "I recognize that nuclear modernization requires investment for the long term.
-That is my commitment to the Congress, that my administration will pursue these programs and capabilities for as long as I am President."
+Additionally, 2 days before the vote on the New START treaty in a letter to Senators Inouye, Feinstein, Cochran, and Alexander, President Obama reaffirmed this commitment to nuclear modernization, stating: "I recognize that nuclear modernization requires investment for the long-term.
+That is my commitment to Congress, that my administration will pursue these programs and capabilities for as long as I am President."